-Sickle Cell Disease (SCD) affects approximately 100,000 Americans, predominantly those of African descent.
-This inherited blood disorder may cause acute pain episodes, infection, and other serious health problems that can damage every organ in the body.
+Sickle Cell Disease (SCD) affects approximately 100,000 Americans causing acute pain crises, dangerous infections, and other serious health problems that can damage every organ in the body.
 That makes consistent and regular appointments vital for people living with SCD.

-Too often, people living with SCD and their families and caregivers miss critical healthcare appointments for a variety of reasons.
+People living with SCD and their families and family caregivers miss critical healthcare appointments for a variety of reasons.
 According to a 2019 national study, a majority of patients reported missing a clinic appointment in the previous 12 months.
-In disseminating the study results, NICHQ interviewed patients, caregivers, and providers – and found that systemic and individual bias and racism contributed to poor patient/provider relationships, which in turn undermined solutions to appointment attendance problems.
+One key strategy NICHQ has learned from patients, caregivers, and providers in interviews and webinars is that addressing the barriers to appointment attendance works better when providers partner with community-based organizations to communicate with patients.

 - Identify three of the common reasons for missed appointments for people living with SCD and their families

-Judith Gooding, NICHQ Senior Advisor and Project Director for Disseminating Results: Missed Sickle Cell Disease Clinic Appointments and the Health Belief Model
+Judith Gooding, Project Director for Disseminating Results: Missed Sickle Cell Disease Clinic Appointments and the Health Belief Model

 Suzette Oyeku, MD, MPH, Professor of Pediatrics at the Albert Einstein College of Medicine